 User Review( votes)

-A Process Server‘s major duty is to deliver legal documents efficiently to individuals (people who are involved and need to respond to court proceeding).
-These documents could be in regards to subpoenas, summons, lawsuits, court dealings, and complaints.
+The primary duty of a PS is to deliver legal documents efficiently to individuals (people who are involved and need to respond to court proceeding).
+These documents could be in regards to subpoenas, summons, lawsuits, small claims, complaints, among others.

-Process Servers either work for themselves or work as contractors for other companies.
-They are in charge of using states provincial (Canada) and federal laws while delivering documents to the clients in legal actions.
+Process Servers or Court Paper Server, whichever name you choose to call them either work for themselves or work as contractors for other companies.
+They are in charge of using states or provincial (Canada) and federal laws while delivering documents to the clients in legal actions.

 Process Servers must also have good knowledge of “legal protocols” as well as excellent communication abilities.
 The benefits of having a process server handle your legal issues are tremendous.